digital-science/dimcli/docs/_sources/readme.md.txt

 key=yourkeyhere
 ```

-> Note: the same-directory credentials will take precedence over any system-level credentials previously defined.
+**Note** the same-directory credentials will take precedence over any system-level credentials previously defined.

 ### Using multiple API endpoints (for advanced users)